CHM Undergrads - Semester Project, Peer Review, Generative AI Guidelines

 • Acceptable: “What is the [insert] theory.”
 “What is the history of this theory” “Why would you use [insert statistic]” “What are the limitations of “[insert stats method]” “What is a P value” “Why might you use [insert stats method] over [insert second method]” “What is a Bonferroni correction and how does it influence the interpretation of [insert]”

 5. Adherence to Academic Writing Styles: Academic writing often adheres to standardized guidelines.
 For example, it is common for papers in psychology to adhere to the guidelines set by the American Psychological Association or APA style.
-It is acceptable for you to ask ChatGPT whether your writing adheres to the APA guidelines.
-This may look like asking it to check your paper's formatting and that you’ve formatted your in-text citations correctly.
-You can also use ChatGPT to format your citations.
+It is acceptable for you to ask generative AI tools whether your writing adheres to the APA guidelines.
+This may look like asking these tools to check your paper's formatting and that you’ve formatted your in-text citations correctly.
+You can also use generative AI tools to format your citations.

-6. Constructive Critique: You may submit the prompt for your essay and your essay to ChatGPT and ask it to critique your paper based on the assignment prompt and rubric.
-While you cannot accept the recommendations of ChatGPT verbatim, you can use ChatGPT as a tool to reveal the strengths and weaknesses of your paper in relation to the prompt.
+6. Constructive Critique: You may submit the prompt for your essay and your essay to generative AI tools and ask them to critique your paper based on the assignment prompt and rubric.
+While you cannot accept the recommendations of generative AI tools verbatim, you can use generative AI as a tool to reveal the strengths and weaknesses of your paper in relation to the prompt.

-When using ChatGPT in any of the ways mentioned in the section above, you should cite it and include how you used it in your paper.
+When using generative AI tools in any of the ways mentioned in the section above, you should cite them and include how you used them in your paper.

 • APA Style advises doing the following: “If you’ve used ChatGPT or other AI tools in your research, describe how you used the tool in your Method section or in a comparable section of your paper.
 You might describe how you used the tool in your introduction for literature reviews or other types of essays or response or reaction papers.
 In your text, provide the prompt you used and any portion of the relevant text generated in response.” (see the example below)